Per- and polyfluoroalkyl substances (PFAS)

 PFAS in Consumer Products - firefighting foams, water resistant clothing, paint, stain resistant products, non-stick cookware, stain resistant furniture, food packaging, cosmetics

-Two of the most common types of PFAS: PFOS (perfluorooctanesulfonic acid) and PFOA (perfluorooctanoic acid) were phased out of production in the United States in 2002 and 2015, respectively, but are still present in some imported products.
+The primary PFAS compounds of concern: PFOS (perfluorooctanesulfonic acid) and PFOA (perfluorooctanoic acid) were phased out of production in the United States in 2002 and 2015, respectively, but are still present in some imported products.
 The same properties that initially made PFAS desirable — their resistance to heat, oil, grease, and water — also make them very difficult to remove from the water cycle.
 Despite the fact many of the substances have been phased out of production, they are still found in our environment today.

 Accordion Items